-- Loosens the soil and dirt and and displaces it into various locations.
+- Loosen soil and dirt and displace it into various locations

-- Causes the soil and dirt to clump up and develop holes and trenches.
+- Cause soil and dirt to clump up and develop holes and trenches and

-- Crumbles & loosens the soil around the foundation, which weakens the foundation.
+- Crumble and loosens soil around the foundation, severely weakening the foundation.

 In areas with hills and slopes, the winds are stronger than they would be normally.
 The steeper the slope the stronger the wind.
 Wind causes the soil and dirt to get displaced causing erosion.